jultty/blog/posts/md/introducing-tori.md

 So I decided to rewrite it with portability in mind.
 I am doing this rewrite in FreeBSD, to put the portability to the test.
 Once some basic functionality is done, the next step will be bringing it to Void Linux, Debian and NetBSD.

 tori is a bird that has just hatched, so everything is still very, very crude.
 At this stage, the docs often show intentions rather than implemented functionality.
-Still, because it is something I've come to depend on, it has this rewarding a sense of usefulness behind it.
+Still, because it is something I've come to depend on, it has this rewarding sense of usefulness behind it.

 If it sounds interesting to you, take a look.
 You can follow development at the main [Git repository](https://brew.bsd.cafe/jutty/tori) in BSD.Cafe's Git forge or through the [GitHub mirror](https://github.com/jultty/tori).
 Going forward, I will also probably be talking a lot about it on my [Mastodon profile](https://mastodon.bsd.cafe/@jutty).